 - And your shea butter hair conditioner is ready!
 Now all you need to do is transfer it to a glass jar, applicator bottle or even a pump bottle.
-It’s not a leave-in condish so make sure to rinse it out after.
+It’s not a leave-in condish so make sure to wash it out.

-- Then add 3 to 5 drops of palmarosa essential oil or any of your favorite essential oil and shake well to combine.
+- Then add 10 drops of palmarosa essential oil or any of your favorite essential oil and shake well to combine.